Charg3r/Snakes-and-Ladders/README.md

 # Snakes-and-Ladders
-Object oriented program that simulates a S&amp;L board.
+Object oriented program that simulates a S&L board.